rack/rack/SECURITY_POLICY.md

 2. Problem is confirmed and, a list of all affected versions is determined.
 Code is audited to find any potential similar problems.
 3. Fixes are prepared for all releases which are still supported.
 These fixes are not committed to the public repository but rather held locally pending the announcement.
 4. A suggested embargo date for this vulnerability is chosen and distros@openwall is notified.
 This notification will include patches for all versions still under support and a contact address for packagers who need advice back-porting patches to older versions.
-5. On the embargo date, the rails security mailing list (yes, the Rails security mailing list) is sent a copy of the announcement.
+5. On the embargo date, the [ruby security announcement mailing list](mailto:ruby-security-ann@googlegroups.com) is sent a copy of the announcement.
 The changes are pushed to the public repository and new gems released to rubygems.

 Typically the embargo date will be set 72 hours from the time vendor-sec is first notified, however this may vary depending on the severity of the bug or difficulty in applying a fix.